This post may contain affiliate links. Read my whole disclosure here.

 Exercising will have a great impact both on your physical and mental health and this will also reflect on your ability to be a more patient and playful mom.

-I hope that this list will inspire you to set meaningful goals to help you build a happy life!
+I hope that this list will inspire you to set meaningful goals that will help you build a happy life!